Berlin Conference: Principle of effective occupation

-The disinclination to rule what the Europeans had conquered is apparent throughout the protocols of the Berlin Conference but especially in the Principle of Effective Occupation.
-In line with Germany and Britain's opposing views, the powers finally agreed that it could be established by a European power establishing some kind of base on the coast from which it was free to expand into the interior.
-The Europeans did not believe that the rules of occupation demanded European hegemony on the ground.
-The Belgians originally wanted to include that "effective occupation" required provisions that "cause peace to be administered", but Britain and France were the powers that had that amendment struck out of the final document.
+The reluctance of European powers to exercise direct control over their African territories is evident in the protocols of the Berlin Conference, particularly regarding the Principle of Effective Occupation.
+To reconcile differing positions—especially between Germany and Britain—the powers ultimately agreed that effective occupation could be established by a European state setting up a coastal base, from which it could expand into the interior.
+The conference participants did not view the rules of occupation as requiring full European hegemony on the ground.
+Belgium had initially proposed that effective occupation should include obligations to "cause peace to be administered," but this provision was removed from the final document due to opposition from Britain and France.

 That principle, along with others that were written at the conference, allowed the Europeans to conquer Africa but to do as little as possible to administer or control it.
 The principle did not apply so much to the hinterlands of Africa at the time of the conference.
-This gave rise to "hinterland theory", which basically gave any colonial power with coastal territory the right to claim political influence over an indefinite amount of inland territory.
+This gave rise to hinterland theory, which basically gave any colonial power with coastal territory the right to claim political influence over an indefinite amount of inland territory.
 Since Africa was irregularly shaped, that theory caused problems and was later rejected.